create3000/x_ite/docs/_posts/what's-new.md

 *Leipzig, 9th August 2025:* This new series 12.0 comes with a breaking change in texture coordinate handling.
 There was a bug when the texture coordinate of a Geometry2D shape must be flipped for the back face, and when a [ImageTexture](/x_ite/components/texturing/imagetexture/) or [MovieTexture](/x_ite/components/texturing/movietexture/) must be flipped, and when the glTF parser generates [TextureTransformMatrix3D](/x_ite/components/texturing3d/texturetransformmatrix3d/) nodes.
 It will affect files with texture transform nodes and X3D files generated from glTF.

+There is now a test file that should show both the same image on the front and back face: [texture mapping on a Rectangle2D with TextureTransform](/x_ite/playground/?url=https://create3000.github.io/Library/Tests/Components/Geometry2D/FlipTexture.x3d).

 ### Breaking Change

 * Fixes texture flipping about x-Axis for Geometry2D and about y-Axis for [ImageTexture](/x_ite/components/texturing/imagetexture/) and [MovieTexture](/x_ite/components/texturing/movietexture/) and [TextureTransformMatrix3D](/x_ite/components/texturing3d/texturetransformmatrix3d/) in glTF converted files.